tadashibashi/simon/README.md

 Re-creation of the classic Simon game, using HTML, Typescript, and CSS.

-A live build will be hosted and available here once it has been released.
+A live build can be found [here](https://aaronishibashi.com/portfolio/web/ga/simon/).

 ## Installation
 With NodeJS installed on your machine, run `npm init`, and `npm run start`.